-Last Friday morning, Senator Jeff Flake announced he would vote to confirm Brett Kavanaugh as the next U.S. Supreme Court justice.
+Last Friday morning, Senator Jeff Flake announced he would vote to confirm Brett Kavanaugh as the next justice of the U.S. Supreme Court.
 Although he “left the hearing with as much doubt as certainty” about whether Kavanaugh assaulted Dr. Christine Blasey Ford when they were both in high school, Flake justified confirmation on the vague grounds that “the Constitution’s provisions of fairness and due process apply here.”

 Since Ford and Kavanaugh appeared before the Senate last Thursday – both testifying with 100 percent certainty that the other was wrong – the concept of due process has been a consistent theme of Kavanaugh’s defense.
-But it’s surprising how thinly developed his proponents’ argument has been on this topic.
-In National Review, Rich Lowry invoked Atticus Finch for the simple proposition that sometimes accusations are false.
+But it’s surprising how thinly developed Kavanaugh’s proponents’ argument has been on this topic.
+In National Review, Rich Lowry invoked Atticus Finch for the general proposition that accusations can be false.
 On the Senate floor, Majority Leader Mitch McConnell said Kavanaugh must be confirmed because in America, no one is guilty until proven innocent.
 This casual analogy of criminal law to a Supreme Court confirmation leaves a lot to be desired.

 The dialogue is in such a sorry state, I think, because most people aren’t trying to persuade each other.
 And that’s a bad sign.
-It’s not that millions of us are inexplicably invested in the personal fates of Ford or Kavanaugh.
-It’s that, without a reliable system for evaluating assault allegations against people seeking power, the outcome of this confirmation process – whatever it is – is going to set a precedent that terrifies about half of us on a deeply personal level.
+It’s not that millions of us are inexplicably invested in the personal fates of Ford or Kavanaugh, who we don’t know.
+It’s that, without a reliable system for evaluating assault allegations against people seeking power, the outcome of this confirmation process – whichever way it goes – is going to set a precedent that terrifies about half of us on a deeply personal level.

 “The left’s all-out assault on [Judge Kavanaugh] is clarifying because it shows that the ‘resistance’ is really about anything and everything conservative in America,” the Wall Street Journal’s Editorial Board concluded.
 “Republicans have figured out that if the left can willfully, even gleefully, destroy a man as distinguished as Brett Kavanaugh, they can and will do it to any conservative who threatens their grip on power….
 Republicans across America can see … that the left hates them as much or more than they loathe Mr. Trump.”